GEORGE ROBERT ANDREWS, CAPTAIN, U.S. AIR FORCE, BIG SPRING, HOWARD COUNTY, TEXAS

 Dorothy Andrews receiving Captain Andrews Medals-1969 Webb Air Force Base

 Captain Andrew's widow remained in Big Spring, Texas where she raised the two children She used her Air Force survivor's benefits to complete her education.
-He attended Howard College and then commuted to Odessa to complete both a bachelor' and masters degrees in Education and Psychology from the University of Texas of the Permian Basin in Odessa, Texas.
+He attended Howard College and then commuted to Odessa to complete both a bachelor' and masters degrees in Education and Psychology at The University of Texas of the Permian Basin in Odessa, Texas.
 She has been a teacher with the Big Spring Independent School district since 1975.
 She remarried in 1980 to Randal Britton, a fellow teacher and coach.
 The couple are the parents of a son born in Big Spring in 1982.
 Both of Captain Andrew's children graduated from Big Spring High School.
 His daughter, Lorie Pavlovsky is a teacher and is the mother to two daughters.
 She lives in Snyder, Texas.
 George Robert Andrews, Junior has followed in his father's footsteps.
 After high school, he enlisted in the U.S. Army.
 He has tours in Korea, once as an enlisted man and another as an officer.
 He is a Major in the Virginia National Guard and is serving in Afghanistan as of 2009.
 He is the father of three children, two sons and a daughter.

 Jefferson Reform Church Cemetery, Jefferson, Maryland